fantasycalendar/FoundryVTT-Sequencer/docs/crosshair.md

 	width: number // Defaults to the canvas grid size
 	borderAlpha: number // Determines the transparency of the template border (0-1, default 0.75)
 	borderColor: string // Determines the color of the template border
-	texture: string // the texture to show within the template
+	texture: string // The texture to show within the template
-	textureAlpha: number // the transparency of the chosen texture (default .5)
+	textureAlpha: number // The transparency of the chosen texture (0-1, default .5)
-	textureScale: number // texture scale relative to the template size (default 1)
+	textureScale: number // The texture scale relative to the template size (default 1)
+	fillAlpha: number // The transparency of the template fill (0-1, default .5)
 	fillColor: string // Determines the color of the template fill
 	angle: number // The starting angle for the template
 	direction: number // The starting direction for the template